 Skip to main content

-SAST for Eclipse IDE
+Scan for Eclipse

 From within your IDE:

-• To detect flaws in your code, run Static Analysis scans
+• To detect flaws in your code, run Static Analysis scans.

 When you scan your project, the plugin automatically: